Can a Trustee Be a Beneficiary?

 Why Might a Trustee Beneficiary Want to Decline Their Appointment as Trustee?

-It is an honor to be named as the successor trustee of a trust; however, if trustees have any reason to believe that they may not be able to administer the trust fairly or diligently, declining their appointment may be the responsible thing to do.
-If beneficiaries can prove that a trustee breached their duties, the trustee could not only be removed but surcharged as well, with them being held personally liable for paying both damages and their own attorney’s fees and costs.
+It is an honor to be named as the successor trustee of a trust; however, if a trustee has reason to believe they may not be able to diligently and fairly administer the trust, declining their appointment would be the responsible thing to do.

-Anyone named as a successor trustee has the power to decline their appointment or even resign from their trustee role if they initially accepted the appointment but no longer wish to serve.
 Likewise, beneficiaries have a right to petition the court to have the trustee removed if the trustee accepted their appointment but are acting improperly or negligently.
-They can do this with the help of a trust attorney.
+They can do this with the help of a probate attorney.
 It is important to note that if a person has been named as a trustee and beneficiary of a trust, declining their appointment as the trustee will not affect their inheritance.

 Can a Trustee Be a Beneficiary of a Discretionary Trust?

 A discretionary trust is one in which the trustee is able to use their discretion in determining when and to whom to make trust fund distributions.
-The trustee does legally hold title to the assets held by the trust, but there are no specific beneficiaries to whom the assets are presently designated to go.
-The reason why some people opt for discretionary trusts is because creditors are generally unable to access the assets held by these trusts, since the assets don’t technically belong to any one beneficiary.
+The trustee legally holds title to property held by the trust, but there are no specific beneficiaries to whom trust assets are presently designated to go.

 What Constitutes a Trustee and Beneficiary Conflict of Interest?